bakkeby/dmenu-flexipatch/README.md

 ### Changelog:

-2022-09-05 - Removed the json patch due to maintenance and compatibility reasons
+2022-09-05 - Removed the json patch due to maintenance and compatibility reasons, added the
+             separator patch

 2022-09-04 - Added the fzfexpect patch